nwtime/ntpwww/content/en/archives/4.2.8-series/clock.md

 **Training interval**

-: This interval is used at startup when the frequency file is nor present at startup.
+: This interval is used at startup when the frequency file is not present at startup.
 It begins when the first update is received by the discipline algorithm and ends when an update is received following the stepout threshold.
 The clock phase is steered to the offset presented at the beginning of the interval, but without affecting the frequency.
 During the interval further updates are ignored.
 At the end of the interval the frequency is calculated as the phase change during the interval divided by the length of the interval.
 This generally results in a frequency error less than 0.5 PPM.
 Note that, if the intrinsic oscillator frequency error is large, the offset will in general have significant error.
 This is corrected during the subsequent startup interval.

 **Startup interval**